|Warranty length||2 Years|

-- The construction of the entire body from metal panels that are effective against external noise suppresses the penetration of electromagnetic noise emitted by computers and other devices.
-This realizes a clean internal environment with low noise even when the surroundings are hostile to audio equipment.
-The metal chassis is also wrapped from both sides with 8mm-thick aluminum panels, and a center beam connects the front and rear of the chassis.
-These features prevent twisting and bending to realize a strong and stable body.
+The construction of the entire body from metal panels that are effective against external noise suppresses the penetration of electromagnetic noise emitted by computers and other devices.
+This realises a clean internal environment with low noise even when the surroundings are hostile to audio equipment.
+The metal chassis is also wrapped from both sides with 8mm-thick aluminium panels, and a centre beam connects the front and rear of the chassis.
+These features prevent twisting and bending to realise a strong and stable body.

 The output jacks on the rear panel, including metal-plated XLR jacks for balanced output and RCA pin jacks for unbalanced output, have been symmetrically located for the shortest signal paths.
 The unit has been designed for connection with high-end equipment.
 For example, the left and right pin jacks have been placed with enough space between them to enable the connection of large-diameter RCA pin jacks.
 In addition, three digital inputs on the rear panel (USB, coaxial and optical) are complemented by one (combined coaxial/optical connector) on the front.
 Starting with 192kHz/24-bit using the coaxial and optical digital inputs, the input of 2.8MHz DSD using DoP and other high-resolution signals is supported.